Colchester Institute Skip To Main Content

 Localisation

-This policy applies to all subcontracted provision supported with the funds supplied by the ESFA.
+This policy applies to all subcontracted provision supported with the funds supplied by the DfE.
 The Subcontracting Policy is a mandatory requirement for subcontracting activity.
-The policy’s content has been developed to comply with the
+The policy’s content has been developed to comply with the Subcontracting funding rules for post-16 education and training 2025 to 2026 – GOV.UK

 Colchester Institute works with a minimal number of subcontractors to deliver high quality training and education against its key priorities.
 The following outlines the process followed: